j-eick/j-eick/README.md

 # Welcome to my 📜

 ### I am... 🧑🏻‍💻
-- Josh from Hamburg/Germany, 36 y.o. </br>
+- Josh from Hamburg/Germany
-- a big fan of Web- & XR-Technologies (and brainy movie quotes)
+- a big fan of Web- & XR-Technologies

 ###
 ### Questions